pharo-contributions/OSSubprocess/README.md

 Note that the `#close` we send to the `stdinStream` is very important.
 This is because by default, we use blocking pipes for `stdin` and that means that when the child tries to read he will be locked until data is available.
 Therefore, somehow, at some point, we must tell the child that we have finished writing and that is via the `#close` message.

+> There are some problems when using regular files for `stdin`. **Therefore, we recommend to always use pipes for `stdin`**.
+If you want to pass the contents of a file to `stdin` then simply get the `#contents` of the file stream and then do a `nextPutAll:` to the pipe.

 ## Synchronism and  how to read streams